What is Exceptional SC?

 Option 2: Parental Refundable Tax Credit

 Parents or guardians of exceptional needs children who attend eligible schools may claim a refundable South Carolina income tax credit for out-of-pocket spending on tuition.
 There is an annual statewide cap of $2 million for the refundable credit program, available on a first-come first-served basis.
 After you pay tuition for the school year, you can apply for the credit through the South Carolina Department of Revenue before the $2 million cap is met.

 Qualifications: Parents/guardians or other family members who pay the tuition of an exceptional needs student and are South Carolina residents can apply for this tax credit if the student meets eligibility requirements, is a South Carolina resident, and is eligible to enroll in a secondary or elementary public school for the applicable school year.

-Visit the School Options page to find an eligible school that supports students with documented disabilities through a specially designed program or a resource center.
+Visit the list of eligible schools that supports students with documented disabilities through a specially designed program or a resource center.